mspbannister/ud120-projects/final_project/P5_submission.md

 The data set contains a few potential outliers.
 Some individuals (e.g. Kenneth Lay) have salaries and/or stock positions vastly greater than the majority.
 However, considering their role in the scandal, I believe these to be valid data points.
 There are two records that do not relate to individuals at all:

-* ```‘TOTAL’```, containing the sum of all the financial information in the data set; and
+* ```'TOTAL'```, containing the sum of all the financial information in the data set; and
-* ```'THE TRAVEL AGENCY IN THE PARK'```, which is clearly not an individual
+* ```'THE TRAVEL AGENCY IN THE PARK'```, which is clearly not an individual.

-And one, ```'LOCKHART EUGENE E'```, that does not contain any information whatsoever.
-I removed all three of these records using Python’s built-in ‘pop’ function, reducing the data set to 143 records.
+One of the other records, ```'LOCKHART EUGENE E'```, does not contain any information whatsoever.
+I removed all three of these entries using Python’s built-in ```'pop'``` function, reducing the data set to 143 records.

-The main issue with the data is completeness; of 143 records, only 57 of them contain complete financial and email information for the features I have chosen to examine in my final analysis.
+The main issue with the data is completeness; of 143 records, only 52 of them contain complete financial and email information for the features I have chosen to examine in my final analysis.
 This is broken down as follows (% indicates proportion of the two respective data sets):

 ```
 Full data